bakana808/mkdocs/docs/gamedev/godot/guides/Creating an FPS Controller.md

-# Creating an FPS Player Controller
+# Creating a 3D FPS Player Controller

 This is a guide on how to create an FPS player controller from scratch in Godot 4.0.
 This controller will feature: